 Unfortunately, anxiety in itself has become more of a frequent diagnosis, displaying symptoms unpredictably, no matter the background or lifestyle of sufferers.

-Such symptoms can be very difficult to live with, from dizziness to the risk of panic attacks and paranoia, anxiety is a tough condition to work through without some form of coping strategy.
+Such symptoms can be very difficult to live with, from dizziness to the risk of panic attacks and paranoia.
+Anxiety is a tough condition to work through without some form of coping strategy, and it can also commonly lead to addiction problems once people suffering with anxiety attempt to self-medicate with drugs or alcohol.

 The inability to relax, heightened sense of anxiety and feelings of panic through everyday life are all symptoms of generalised anxiety disorder (GAD).
 Standing as a mental health condition that impacts on average 5% of the population, generalised anxiety disorder is a type of anxiety, yet with long-term, consistent effects.